frostmarked/bonParent/README.md

 and use @GraphQLTest annotation on test class

 ### Only admins can register new users
 Disabled public registration of new users.
-The website will have a signed in mode eventually but I only want certain people to have access.<br/>
+The website will have a signed in mode eventually but I only want certain people to have access, without invite email.<br/>
 By toggling a boolean spring property its back to default.<br/>
-TODO: Future version should have some kind of invite solution.

 ### Maven CI Friendly Versions
 Implemented https://maven.apache.org/maven-ci-friendly.html